minetest-mirrors/ambience/README.md

 - 0.9 - Plays music files on server or local client when found at midnight, files to be named "ambience_music.1.ogg" changing number each up to 9.
 - 1.0 - Added icecrack sound when walking on snow/ice flows, also tidied code
 - 1.1 - Using newer functions, Minetest 0.4.16 and above needed to run
+- 1.2 - Added PlayerPlus compatibility and removed fire sounds for defaults

 Code license: MIT